Skip to main content

 Synergistic Bio-Optimization

 Progesterone operates as a powerful component within a broader strategy of bio-optimization.
-Its effects on and sleep are amplified when integrated with other foundational elements.
+Its effects on brain health and sleep are amplified when integrated with other foundational elements.
 This includes disciplined sleep hygiene, a nutrient-dense dietary regimen, targeted exercise, and stress modulation techniques.

 For example, magnesium, a co-factor in numerous enzymatic reactions, supports GABAergic activity, synergizing with progesterone’s calming effects.
 Omega-3 fatty acids contribute to neural membrane fluidity and reduce inflammation, complementing progesterone’s neuroprotective actions.
 Strategic supplementation and lifestyle interventions amplify the benefits derived from hormone optimization.